 The detailed drawings of the skylights have the official stamp of Louis Kahn Architects with the words “in collaboration with Renzo Piano Architect” at the end.
 These are unique in the whole production of Kahn’s office.

-Louis Kahn discussed with the French engineer Le Ricolais the problem he was having designing the skylights of the factory.
+Louis Kahn discussed with the French engineer Le Ricolais the problem he was having designing the factory’s skylights.
 He suggested showing the plans to young Italian architect Renzo Piano who used his connections with the Olivetti company to gain the equivalent of an internship with Kahn for several months while the factory was being designed, working primarily on the roofing system.

-Renzo Piano went on to become a noted architect himself and, in 2007, was chosen to design an additional building for the Kimbell Art Museum, one of Louis Kahn’s masterpieces.
+Renzo Piano became a noted architect himself and, in 2007, was chosen to design an additional building for the Kimbell Art Museum, one of Louis Kahn’s masterpieces.